 Sergeant Irvin Hinchliffe, 2666, King's Own Yorkshire Light Infantry, 2nd/4th Battalion

-Irvin Hinchliffe (also known as Irwin, or Irving Hinchcliffe) was born in Ossett in early 1878, the son of stone mason William Hinchcliffe and Mary (nee Grainge) who married in 1855 in Hunslet, Leeds and had eight children.
-Irvin was the seventh child and second son and all of the children were born in Ossett.
+Irvin Hinchliffe (also known as Irwin, or Irving Hinchcliffe) was born in Barnsley in early 1878, the son of stone mason William Hinchcliffe and Mary (nee Grainge) who married in 1855 in Hunslet, Leeds and had eight children.
+Irvin was the seventh child and second son.
 In 1881, the Hinchliffe family lived on Church Lane, Ossett moving to Headlands by 1891, where Irvin, now aged 13, was already working as a mill hand.

-In early 1900, Irvin and Batley-born Jane Annie Hepworth were married in the Dewsbury Registration District and they began their married life at Grove Street, Healey Road, Ossett.
+On the 31st March 1900, Irvin and 24 year-old Jane Annie Nash were married at Christ Church, South Ossett and they began their married life at Grove Street, Healey Road, Ossett.
 Like his father, Irvin was now working as a stone mason.
 In 1911 Irvin Hinchliffe was living with his wife, Jane Annie, and three children, all girls, aged 6, 4 and 2 years, at 7, King Street, Station Road, Ossett.

-After Irvin Hinchliffe's death, his widow Jane Annie re-married 52 year-old local man, Andrew Megson in early 1919, and the couple lived in Hilda Street, off Station Road, Ossett.
+After Irvin Hinchliffe's death, his widow 42 year-old Jane Annie re-married 51 year-old colliery weighman and widower, Andrew Megson on the 4th February 1919, and the couple lived at 3, Hilda Street, off Station Road, Ossett.

 The 2nd/4th Battalion of KOYLI was formed at Wakefield on the 30 September 1914 as a second line unit.
 On the 1st March 1915, they moved to Bulwell and attached to 187th Brigade in 62nd (2nd West Riding) Division.
 They moved again in April 1915 to Strensall, York and then on in May to Beverley, going on in November to Gateshead, January 1916 to Larkhill and in June 1916 to Flixton Park near Bungay, Suffolk.
 The formation moved again in October 1916 to Wellingborough and landed at Le Havre on the 15 January 1917.